vishalkrsharma/ecommerce-store/README.md

 ## Technologies Used

-- **Next.js:** A React framework for building efficient and scalable web applications.- **Zutand:** A small, fast, and scalable bearbones state management solution.stomization.
+- **Next.js:** A React framework for building efficient and scalable web applications.
+- **Zutand:** A small, fast, and scalable bearbones state management solution.stomization.
 - **PostgreSQL:** A powerful, open-source relational database system.
 - **Prisma:** A modern database toolkit that simplifies database access and management with type-safe queries.
 - **Zod:** A TypeScript-first schema declaration and validation library for JavaScript and TypeScript.